domluna/JuliaFormatter.jl/docs/src/style.md

 # Style

-`JuliaFormatter` consists of 3 stages:

-1. Prettify
-2. Nest
-3. Print
+This is meant to give an impression of how the ouput of a formatted file looks like.
+Additional examples can be found in the [test files](https://github.com/domluna/JuliaFormatter.jl/tree/master/test/files).

-## Prettify
+## Initial `FST`

-Normalizes the `.jl` file into a canonical format.
-All unnecessary whitespace is removed, code is properly indented, and everything which can fit on a single line, does.

-This stage creates an initial `FST` (Formatted Syntax Tree).

-**(all examples assume indentation of 4 spaces)**
+> All examples assume indentation of **4 spaces**

-Examples:

-Functions, macros, structs with no arguments are placed on a single line.
+Functions, macros, structs with no arguments are placed on a single line:
-This also applies to abstract and primitive types.

 ```julia
 function  foo